 As a result, there’s much more than just a quiet spot with a few hotels and things for tourists to do.
 In fact, the city has a population of around 270,000, or more than half of the entire population of The Bahamas.

-Overall, the murder rate of The Bahamas came in at 31.2 incidents per 100,000 people in 2022.
-In the United States, the rate across the nation was 6.4.
-Some states such as Mississippi (23.7 per 100,000 in 2021) and Louisiana (21.3) are much closer to what’s seen in The Bahamas, however.
+Overall, the murder rate of The Bahamas comes in at around 31 incidents per 100,000 people.
+In the United States, the rate across the nation is around 5.7.
+Some states such as Mississippi (20.7 per 100,000 in 2022) and Louisiana (19.8) are much closer to what’s seen in The Bahamas, however.

 A Government “Security Alert” for Visitors

 There’s little argument that crime in Nassau can be a worry.
-In fact, the U.S. Embassy in Nassau issued a “Security Alert” in January 2024 letting citizens know that there had been 18 murders since the beginning of the year.
+In fact, the U.S. Embassy in Nassau issued a “Security Alert” in January 2024 letting citizens know that there had been 18 murders since the beginning of that year.

 “Murders have occurred at all hours including in broad daylight on the streets.
 Retaliatory gang violence has been the primary motive in 2024 murders,” the alert said.